Licensing of Amazon cloud monitor instances in Applications Manager

 • Each Amazon monitor is considered a basic monitor and comes under the monitor count for licensing.

-• In Amazon monitor, discovery of all the supported services (EC2, RDS, S3, SNS, DynamoDB, ELB, SQS, Lambda, Beanstalk, and Billing information) is performed, among which S3, SNS and Billing information metrics come under the basic Amazon monitor for licensing.
+• In Amazon monitor, discovery of all the supported services (EC2, RDS, S3, SNS, DynamoDB, ELB, SQS, Lambda, Beanstalk, and Billing information) is performed, among which S3, SNS and Billing information metrics come under the basic Amazon monitor for licensing (i.e., no separate license for S3, SNS & Billing).

-• Each individual instance of the following services (EC2, RDS, DynamoDB, ELB (ALB & NLB), SQS, Lambda, and Beanstalk) is also considered a basic monitor.
+• Each individual instance of the following services (EC2, RDS, DynamoDB, ELB (ALB & NLB), SQS, Lambda, Beanstalk, etc.) is also considered a basic monitor (counted for license).

 Let us consider a scenario where a user has added the Amazon monitor by choosing all the supported services (EC2, RDS, S3, SNS, DynamoDB, ELB, SQS, Lambda, Beanstalk) with each AWS service having 2 instances in it.